apiato/documentation/docs/components/optional-components/service-providers.md

 ## Service Providers Registration Flow

-If you want to comprehend the service provider registration process, here is a breakdown of the registration flow.
+If you want to understand the service provider registration process, here is a breakdown of the registration flow.

 Consider the following folder structure: